psau-edu-sa/final-project-NawafF977/README.md

 # final-project-NawafF977
-final-project-NawafF977 created by GitHub Classroom
+final-project-NawafF977
-It was a good experience to do this project it took us 2 weeks to do it we made it as parts
+It was a good experience to do this project.
+It took us 2 weeks to do it, and we made it in parts.
+We started by brainstorming ideas, and then we divided the project into smaller tasks.
+We worked on the tasks independently